securityfirst/tent-content/contents_en/operations/protests/beginner/dealing-with-violence.md

 *	Natural fibres are less likely to catch fire than synthetic fibres.

 *	Safety glasses, gas masks, or a wet towel over your nose and mouth can help protect your face from tear gas.
+Contact lenses and lotion may make the effects of tear gas worse.

 *   Protective vests and caps are available in riot kits.

+*Avoid masks or equipment that make you look like police.*

 (Learn more about this in [protective equipment](umbrella://lesson/protective-equipment).)